EN

 Trend justification

-It inhabits lowland areas of semi-open seasonal dry country (palm-savanna, sparse woodland, steppes with bushes), chaco and campo cerrado (from campo limpo to cerrado sensu stricto).
-It sometimes occurs in moderate altitude hill-ranges in south-east Brazil and Argentina and has also been reported in caatinga, gallery forest, marsh and buriti groves.
-In Paraguay there are a number of recent records from extensive cattle ranches (H. del Castillo in litt.
+B. coronatus inhabits lowland and foothill areas of semi-open seasonal dry country (palm-savanna, sparse woodland, steppes with bushes), chaco and campo cerrado (from campo limpo to cerrado sensu stricto).
+It has also been reported in caatinga, gallery forest, marsh and buriti groves.
+Moreover, there are a records from extensive cattle ranches (H. del Castillo in litt.
 2007).
+Despite its occurring in mostly open areas it requires tall trees for nesting; a large platform nest is situated in trees and one egg is laid.
 Reported foods include mammals, birds, reptiles, carrion and fish (R. P. Clay in litt.
 2000), but in La Pampa, Argentina, armadillos and snakes and were the most important prey (Sarasola et al. 2010).
-A large platform nest is situated in trees or ravines and one egg is laid.
-Its movements are poorly understood, and it may be partially crepuscular.
+The species has high dispersal abilities; a genetic study found the population to be panmictic (Canal et al. 2017).
+The home range of pairs or adults can be 500-600 km2, and juveniles can disperse over an area of 12,000 km2 during their dispersal period (Barbar et al. 2016, Marini et al. 2023).

 Conservation Actions Underway